liferay/liferay-docs-dxp-cloud/user/articles/03-services/05-database-service.markdown

 ## Environment Variables

-#### Common Environment Variables

 You can set these environment variables to configure the database service.
-Care should be taken when modifying the `LCP_MASTER_USER_NAME`, `LCP_MASTER_USER_PASSWORD`, and `LCP_DBNAME` environment variables to make sure that the same values are used for other services that depend on the database service, such as the backup and Liferay services.
-Any customization of these particular variables should happen before the first deployment.
-If a build is generated with new values for these variables, subsequent deployments would fail.
-In a development environment, it could be viable to delete services and update the `LCP.json` file with values for the variables, but obviously deleting services wouldn't be viable in a production environment.
+When setting `LCP_MASTER_USER_NAME`, `LCP_MASTER_USER_PASSWORD`, and
+`LCP_DBNAME`, make sure to use the same values for other services that depend on the database service (e.g., the backup and Liferay DXP services).
+You should set these variables before the first deployment.
+If a build is generated with new values for these variables, subsequent deployments will fail.
+It may be viable in a development environment to delete services and update the `LCP.json` file with new values for these variables, but this isn't viable in a production environment.

 Name                       | Default Value              | Description      |
 -------------------------- | -------------------------- | ---------------- |